Igalia/phpreport/docs/user/overview.rst

 * User entity represents a user of the system, who is meant to be a member of the organization being tracked.
-Every member is supposed to be working and tracking his/her hours in the system.
+Every member is supposed to be working and tracking their hours in the system.

 * Project entity represents a project, a common goal for a set of tasks.